 Trend Analysis

-Over the past year, Asana’s stock has seen a percentage change of -26.69%.
-This indicates a bearish trend in the stock price, characterized by a substantial decline from its highest price of 24.15 to a lowest price of 11.53.
-The trend is also showing signs of deceleration, suggesting that the downward momentum may be weakening despite the overall negative outlook.
-The standard deviation of 2.93 indicates a moderate level of volatility in the stock’s price movements.
+Over the past year, ASAN’s stock has seen a percentage decrease of -23.68%, indicating a bearish trend.
+The highest price recorded was 24.15, while the lowest was 11.53.
+The trend is characterized by deceleration, suggesting that the rate of decline is slowing down, but the overall sentiment remains negative.
+The standard deviation of 2.93 indicates a moderate level of volatility in the stock price.

 Volume Analysis